grontis/ed2-handForceController/README.md

 PortNames - Gets the array of string values for all available port names.

+ConnectedPortName - Gets the string value of the port name being used for serial communication.

 #### Methods:
 GetSensorValue(int sensorId) - returns sensor reading from given sensor number.